• Skip to primary navigation

 • Instant Pot BBQ Chicken Wings

-If you’re looking for more BBQ recipes made easy thanks to the Instant Pot, check out Instant Pot BBQ Pork Chops and Instant Pot BBQ Chicken Sliders, but first -you must try these Instant Pot chicken wings!
+If you’re looking for more bbq recipes made easy thanks to the Instant Pot, check out Instant Pot BBQ Pork Chops and Instant Pot BBQ Chicken Sliders, but first -you must try these Instant Pot chicken wings!

 If you need enough chicken wings to feed friends and family at a Superbowl party, ordering them from a restaurant is convenient, but it can also cost a small fortune.
-Fortunately, you can use your Instant Pot and oven broiler to make homemade BBQ chicken wings at a fraction of the cost.
+Fortunately, you can use your Instant Pot and oven broiler to make homemade bbq chicken wings at a fraction of the cost.

 The best part?
 Of course, you can cook thawed wings, but you can also cook frozen wings in the Instant Pot.
-After the pressure cooking process, you’ll season and baste the incredibly tender wings in BBQ sauce before finishing them under the broiler.
+After the pressure cooking process, you’ll season and baste the incredibly tender wings in bbq sauce before finishing them under the broiler.

-In the end, these BBQ wings are crisp on the outside, moist in the middle, and ridiculously flavorful.
-Just like deep-fried chicken wings!
+In the end, these bbq wings are crisp on the outside, moist in the middle, and ridiculously flavorful.
+Just like deep fried chicken wings!
 Making downright delicious wings doesn’t get much easier.

 Why You'll Love This Recipe